funnybrum/GSMRemote/README.md

 * ATE0&W -> Set ECHO to OFF and save the settings.
 * AT+CLIP=1 -> Set CLIP mode to 1.
 This will provide the calling number on each RING.

+## Getting the code ready to use

+Open Secrets.h and modify the authorized GSM number.
+Otherwise your calls will be ignored.

 ## TODOs
 * Measure the power consumption over 24 hours and publish the results.